-Governance of decentralized networks, such as the bitcoin network, is achieved through voluntary consensus and open competition.
-In other words, bitcoin has no central decision-making body or clear manner in which participants can come to an agreement other than through overwhelming consensus.
-The lack of clarity on governance may adversely affect bitcoin's utility and ability to grow and face challenges, both of which may require solutions and directed effort to overcome problems, especially long-term problems.
-For example, a seemingly simple technical issue once divided the bitcoin community: namely, whether to increase the block size of the blockchain or implement another change to increase the scalability of bitcoin, known as "segregated witness," and help it continue to grow.
-See "- Scaling Obstacles".
+Governance of decentralized networks, such as the Ethereum Network, is achieved through voluntary consensus and open competition.
+In other words, ETH has no central decision-making body or clear manner in which participants can come to an agreement other than through overwhelming consensus.
+The lack of clarity on governance may adversely affect ETH's utility and ability to grow and face challenges, both of which may require solutions and directed effort to overcome problems, especially long-term problems.

-Should a lack of clarity in bitcoin's network governance slow the network's development and growth, the Net Asset Value of the ETF and the value of the Units may be adversely affected.
+Should a lack of clarity in ETH's network governance slow the network's development and growth, the Net Asset Value of the ETF and the value of the Units may be adversely affected.